Saltina Shaker

-Saltina Shaker is the stage name of Jesse Lesniowski, a Canadian drag performer and social media personality.
+Saltina Shaker is the stage name of Jesse Lesniowski (born April 12, 1995), a Canadian drag performer and social media personality.
 A disabled queen, she is known for her beauty and body positivity content on social media, and has over 2 million followers on TikTok.
-She is competing on the upcoming sixth season of Canada's Drag Race.
+She competed on the sixth season of Canada's Drag Race.

 Early life and education

 Lesniowski was raised in Rockland, Ontario.
 In July 2011, at the age of 16, Lesniowski and his then-girlfriend were involved in a severe car accident near Belleville while driving from Toronto to Ottawa on Highway 401.
 Although there were no casualties, the two were left with severe injuries and were taken to a hospital in Kingston.
 As a result, his education had to be delayed by several years.
 Nonetheless, he finished his high school education remotely before attending the University of Ottawa, majoring in environmental science, as he was able to take the classes remotely.
 In 2015, he founded the Environmental Association of uOttawa.
 He graduated in 2020 with an honors Bachelor of Science degree in environmental science, geochemistry and ecotoxicology, and afterwards began pursuing his master's degree in environmental sustainability.